-- April occupancy fell approximately 1.5%, which was less than expected, to 82.0%.
-There has not been a material tenant move-out. - May occupancy is expected to fall less than 1%.
-90 new move-ins are already confirmed for May. - While new leads have fallen by 30% of pre-COVID levels, the conversion rate of new leads to tours is higher, highlighting the needs-based characteristics of Seniors Housing, even during this challenging period. - There has been no decline in rent collections, and therefore there are no credit losses.
-Private pay seniors housing residents typically pay their rent on or ahead of the due date, and this has not been impacted, a reflection of the excellent credit quality of private pay seniors housing residents. - Same-store Net Operating Income (NOI) grew 17.5% from Q4 2019 through Q1 2020. - A short-term increase in labour and other costs has been experienced during the pandemic.
-However longer-term, access to good employees and rising labour costs, which had been a headwind prior to

-COVID-19, are expected to improve as many former service industry employees, particularly from hospitality, and thus with skills that are adaptable to seniors housing, seek re-employment in the sector.
+- April occupancy fell 1.5% to 83.8%, less than the 2% drop previously projected. - May occupancy is expected to fall less than previously projected, with 116 move-ins already confirmed for May. - While new leads have fallen by nearly 40% of pre-COVID levels, conversion of new leads to tours, including virtual tours, has increased, further highlighting the needs-based characteristic of seniors housing, even during this challenging time. - Net Operating Income (NOI) grew by 4.2%, and occupancy grew by 0.3% in Q1 2020, outpacing industry trends. - There has been no decline in rent collections, and therefore there are no credit losses.
+Private pay seniors housing residents typically pay their rent on or ahead of the due date, and this has not been impacted, a reflection of the excellent credit quality of private pay seniors housing residents. - A short-term increase in labour and other costs has been experienced during the pandemic.
+However longer-term, access to good employees and rising labour costs, which had been a headwind prior to COVID-19, are expected to improve as many former service industry employees, particularly from hospitality, and thus with skills that are adaptable to seniors housing, seek re-employment in the sector.
 Thus, Bridge has seen a dramatic spike in the number of quality potential employees for open positions, meaning that it will need to rely a lot less on labour market introduction intermediaries, which will add to margins.